 - juice of 1/2 lemon

-- Rinse and pat salmon filets dry with a paper towel.
+- Pat the salmon filets dry with a paper towel.

-- Coat in olive oil and season with salt and pepper on both sides.
+- Coat in 1 tablespoon olive oil and season with salt and pepper on both sides.

-- Add salmon to a hot skillet with more olive oil, and allow to cook for 4-5 minutes, until seared.
+- Add salmon to a hot skillet (preferably nonstick) with the remaining 1 tablespoon olive oil, and allow to cook for 4-5 minutes, until seared.
 Flip over, turn off heat, and allow to sit in skillet for 1-2 minutes more, or until easily flaked with a fork.

 - Serve sauce on top of salmon.